The Aviation Law Review: Australia

 iv Passenger rights

 Australia has no specific consumer legislation with regard to aviation.
-Rather, the Competition and Consumer Act 2010, which commenced operation on 1 January 2011, replacing the Trade Practices Act 1974 (Cth), provides more generalised consumer protection and guarantees that apply across many industries.
+Rather, the Competition and Consumer Act 2010 provides more generalised consumer protection and guarantees that apply across many industries.
 The Australian Competition and Consumer Commission (ACCC) was created in 1995, and its role is to enforce the Competition and Consumer Act and any other relevant legislation to ensure competition and its promotion is maintained, while protecting the interests and safety of consumers.

 In relation to compensation to passengers for delay or cancellation, Australia has no specific legislation or right to compensation.
-As such, each passenger will have to rely on the terms and conditions listed in their terms of carriage.
-Passengers may be able to seek a right to compensation under the Montreal Convention 1999 (see subsection i for implementation into Australian law) for delay on applicable flights, unless the carrier can show that it took all reasonable steps or it was impossible to avoid the delay.9
+As such, each passenger will have to rely on the terms and conditions listed in his or her terms of carriage.
+Passengers may be able to seek a right to compensation under the Montreal Convention 1999 (see Section II.i regarding implementation into Australian law) for delay on applicable flights, unless the carrier can show that it took all reasonable steps or it was impossible to avoid the delay.9

-While there is no direct provision dealing with the rights of disabled or handicapped passengers, CASA has made a number of Civil Aviation Orders (CAO) regarding processes and procedures surrounding these passengers.
+While there is no direct provision dealing with the rights of disabled or handicapped passengers, CASA has made a number of civil aviation orders (CAOs) regarding processes and procedures surrounding these passengers.
 Under CAO 20.16.3, the carriage of handicapped persons must satisfy three requirements: